 Along with intense treatment of alcohol abuse, Transitions Recovery also provides support for the different aspects of alcohol abuse which include depression and anxiety, eating disorders, sexual addictions, and any other counseling one may need to fully recover from past traumas or abuse.
 Since 1985, our holistic approach to treating substance abuse has given each of our patients a fighting chance of overcoming their addiction.

 Patients begin the journey to freedom from substance abuse in the care of highly skilled staff in our beautiful facility right on North Miami Beach.
 Here, patients can immerse themselves into a sober life that is focused on routine and creating productive habits.
 Patients are responsible for the day-to-day tasks of a normal living routine that involves grocery shopping, cooking, and maintaining the cleanliness of living quarters.
 Along with their effective alcohol treatment, patients begin to form a reality-based life that provides a successful re-entry into a daily, sober lifestyle after their treatment.

-Once patients are ready to leave our alcohol treatment center, we offer constant support life, including relapse prevention education and 24 hour access to our alcohol treatment staff.
+Once patients are ready to leave our alcohol treatment center, we offer constant support life, including relapse prevention education and 24-hour access to our alcohol treatment staff.
 We also guide our patients to aftercare support or 12 step programs in North Carolina.
-This allows our patients to stay focused in their new lifestyle and continue to receive encouragement from others who walked the same path.
+This allows our patients to stay focused on their new lifestyle and continue to receive encouragement from others who walked the same path.